This character list is for the Disney film and areas where its characters are used.

 - Foolish Sibling, Responsible Sibling: The lazy, whiny, bratty Foolish to Cinderella's hardworking, rational, mature Responsible.
 Anastasia does get better in the sequels.

 - Gonk: Both of them are ugly both inside and out, at least in the original film.
+Their horrible personalities make the two of them look even uglier, but Anastasia's developing kindness and empathy makes her appear more beautiful even though her overall appearance isn't radically altered.

 - Green Eyed Monsters: They are jealous of Cinderella's looks.
 Lady Tremaine even exploits this before the infamous scene when she subtly convinces the duo to destroy Cinderella's dress.